gpkash/5eOSRD/Characterizations/Classes/Cleric/Domains/Ambition Domain.md

 #### Channel Divinity: Cloak of Shadows

 Starting at 6th level, you can use your Channel Divinity to vanish.
-As an action, you become invisible until the end of your next turn.
+As an action, you become [[invisible]] until the end of your next turn.
 You become visible if you attack or cast a spell.

 #### Improved Duplicity

 At 17th level, you can create up to four duplicates of yourself, instead of one, when you use Invoke Duplicity.
 As a bonus action on your turn, you can move any number of them up to 30 feet, to a maximum range of 120 feet.

+---

 *Source: PSA p27*